 On a chilly Maine fall day, we drove ten miles to the charming town of Cape Elizabeth to see my childhood friend Marti and her husband Tom.
 They showed us a great time, taking us on an adventure in their vintage, immaculately restored International Harvester Travelall.

 We got a special tour of the adorable Bug Park Light lighthouse, walked the trails at Fort Williams Park to see the iconic Portland Head Lighthouse, and had a picnic lunch of excellent lobster rolls from the Bite Into Maine food truck.
-Such a fun day!
+It was such a fun day!

 Portland, we’ll be back!